mattmartin14/dream_machine/substack/articles/2026.08.24-quack-attack/terraform/README.md

 ## Teardown

 Run `./scripts/destroy.sh` from the repository root.
 This POC teardown explicitly deletes all DuckLake Parquet data from S3 before destroying the bucket, as well as the instance, EIP, IAM resources, and networking.
-The detached root EBS volume must be removed manually if `delete_root_volume_on_termination` stays false.
+Before it runs, the script asks whether to retain the root EBS volume containing the Quack catalog (the default) or permanently delete it after the EC2 instance terminates.